aary/cppsockets/README.md

 This will produce an archive called `libcppsockets.a` that you should simply move to the folder with the rest of your code.
 Linking with this archive will link with the objects for this library.
-This will also produce symlinks to all the header files that you may need.
+This will also produce symlinks to all the header files that you may need

 **This is not a header only library, so you will have to link with `libcppsockets.a`.**